Herdiansyh/Portofolio/README.md

-React + Tailwind Portfolio
+🚀 React + Tailwind Portfolio

-This project is a personal portfolio website built with React and Tailwind CSS.
+A personal portfolio website built with React and Tailwind CSS.
 It showcases projects, skills, and contact information in a responsive and interactive design.

-Features
+✨ Features

-Fully responsive design using Tailwind CSS
+Fully responsive design with Tailwind CSS

-Dark/light mode with conditional styling
+Dark/light mode using conditional styling

-Animated sections using AOS (Animate On Scroll)
+Smooth scroll animations with AOS (Animate On Scroll)

 Interactive 3D model component using react-three/fiber or modelviewer